Learn step-by-step how to set up a basic blockchain network

 The orderer node runs the communication service that guarantees transaction delivery in the network.

-Next, register the orderer user identities using your orderer CA. Perform all of the steps in step 5 again to register users with “client” and “peer” identities.
+Next, register the orderer user identities using your orderer CA. Perform all of the steps in Step 5 again to register users with admin and orderer identities.

 Now it’s time to create the orderer node.
-Navigate to the Nodes tab and click Add orderer.
+Navigate to the Nodes tab and click Add ordering service.

-Provide the required information as explained in step 7, but make sure you choose the correct orderer CA and orderer MSP.
+Provide the required information as explained in Step 7, but make sure you choose the correct orderer CA and orderer MSP.
+Click Next.

 Review the summary and then click Add ordering service.